jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Tengu.md

 RacialMods: +2 Perception, +2 Stealth, +4 Linguistics
 Languages: Common, Goblin, Halfling, Tengu
 SQ: gifted linguist, swordtrained, trapfinding
+SpecialAbilities:
+  Gifted Linguist (Ex): >
+    Tengus gain a +4 racial bonus on Linguistics checks, and learn 2 languages each time they gain a rank in Linguistics rather than 1 language.
+  Swordtrained (Ex): >
-SpecialAbilities: Gifted Linguist (Ex) Tengus gain a +4 racial bonus on Linguistics checks, and learn 2 languages each time they gain a rank in Linguistics rather than 1 language.
-Swordtrained (Ex) Tengus are trained from birth in swordplay, and as a result are automatically proficient with sword-like weapons (including bastard swords, daggers, elven curve blades, falchions, greatswords, kukris, longswords, punching daggers, rapiers, scimitars, short swords, and two-bladed swords).
+    Tengus are trained from birth in swordplay, and as a result are automatically proficient with sword-like weapons (including bastard swords, daggers, elven curve blades, falchions, greatswords, kukris, longswords, punching daggers, rapiers, scimitars, short swords, and two-bladed swords).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: